DreamGarden: A Designer Assistant for Growing Games from a Single Prompt: Methods

 The seed node is expanded first into a broad plan, with children nodes containing plan steps fanning out to the right.
 This kind of expansion is applied recursively to the tree, until all extant nodes have children or are leaves.
 The placement of nodes can be adjusted, and they can be expanded to show the full text generated by the system which describes the plan step they represent.

 Once the plan tree is fully expanded, the leaf nodes of the tree are added to the frontier and queued for transformation into task prompts.
-That is, the task generator will iterate through these leaves in order, transforming them into a specific prompt (or other input) for the submodule to which each task is assigned, which prompt is represented in a new node to the right of its corresponding leaf plan node.
-While all plan nodes are represented in neutral light grey, these task nodes are
+That is, the task generator will iterate through these leaves in order, transforming them into a specific input for the submodule to which each task is assigned, represented in a new node to the right of its corresponding leaf plan node.
+While all plan nodes are represented in neutral light grey, these task nodes are color-coded according to the submodule to which they correspond, see \autoref{fig:gui}.

 \paragraph{User edits}